Don’t feed the Insulin Beast!

 Sometimes on your health journey, you feel like David, and Insulin seem to be as huge as Goliath.
 So, how can you be like David?
 One thing I always tell my client is: if you want to defeat the insulin beast, don’t feed it!
 Seems simple and obvious enough, yet for some it isn’t!

 Let’s think about when insulin (the hormone released when we eat that controls blood sugar) is at its highest level – also known as hyperinsulinemia (high blood insulin).
 There are many hyperinsulinemic states that we can recognize.
 Premenstrual syndrome (PMS) is one of them.
 Periods of elevated stress or illness can be as well.
 Bouts of insomnia can lead to hyperinsulinemia.
 Shiftwork, unfortunately, seems to raise insulin.
 After a vacation or big holiday season, you’re likely in a hyperinsulinemic state.
-The reason for this is simple: your insulin levels are high because you’ve either eaten more often, eaten more carbs, or some other physiological state has raised your insulin levels.
+The reason for this is simple: your insulin levels are high because you’ve either eaten more often and/or later in the evening, eaten more carbs, or some other physiological state has raised your insulin levels.

 These have immense amounts of sugar or sweeteners, and so will raise your insulin a ton.
 I’m not here to give you medical advice, but I personally gargle with warm saltwater, use a good saline nose spray, eat good foods, drink lots of water and rest!
 (Hint, hint!)

 When women go through PMS, they have more intense carb cravings (at least some do), and these women will often cave and eat all the things they are able to avoid the rest of the month.
 Their “willpower” seems weaker.
 When you’re stressed, or haven’t slept well, you notice the same sort of thing.
 Every time your insulin is high, you knowingly or unknowingly feed the insulin beast and it gets bigger and bigger, to the point where you feel like “David” and powerless in comparison.